 As a landlord or investor, you may be seeking funding for a development project relating to a house in multiple occupation (HMO).
 When the project involves more than light or heavy refurbishments, you need an HMO development loan.
 This is suitable for extensive build projects, such as a large-scale conversion or the construction of a property from scratch.
-You can also receive HMO development finance for projects that are part-completed, such as a building that has been partly constructed or a stalled development.
+You can also receive HMO development finance for projects that are part-completed.
+For example, a building that has been partly constructed or a stalled development.

 HMOs provide high returns and are increasingly in higher demand.
-Due to the nature of HMOs, with specific standards, regulations and licencing requirements to be met, HMO financing is provided by specialist HMO lenders.
+Due to the nature of HMOs, specific standards, regulations and licencing requirements have to be met.
+Therefore, HMO financing is provided by specialist HMO lenders.

 How does HMO development finance work?

-For this type of finance, the lender provides funds in advance for you to purchase the property or land and then releases additional funding in stages to carry out the necessary works.
+For this type of finance, the lender provides funds in advance for you to purchase the property or land.
+Additional funding is then released in stages to carry out the necessary works.
 Generally, these stages are prearranged with the lender, which helps with your budgeting.
 Building works can often fall behind schedule, though, or even require more funding when unforeseen issues occur.
 In these cases, lenders are usually willing to alter the payment stages to accommodate the project needs.

 The costs involved